-later thought Thinly-bedded siltstone, shale, and rippled sandstone matching the description of unit C occurs in both the Little Salt Creek Canyon and Skinner Peaks vicinity.
-These beds locally contain fossils tentatively identified as Ostrea sp. an observation that is congruent with that of Zeller (1949, p.19), who noted the occurrence of Ostrea sp. in unit C sandstone in upper Little Salt Creek Canyon.
-In outcrop the Arapien shale "...generally occurs as highly folded, contorted and faulted strata..."
-(Vogél, 1957, p.
+In outcrop the Arapien shale ... generally occurs as highly folded, contorted and faulted strata ...
+(Vogel, 1957, p.
 32) that weathers to form steep, rugged, sparsely vegetated, gray hills.
-Most of the units within the Arapien weather into small chips or thin plates; ledges occur locally where more resistant sandstone or siltstone is present.
+Most of the units within the Arapien weather into small chips or thin \ plates, ledges occur locally where more resistant sandstone or siltstone is present.

-(Stratigraphic) relationships between the Arapien and adjacent units are complex.
-The base of the formation is not exposed within or adjacent to the study area; however, data collected from drill-holes Southeast in SE Juab County indicate that the Arapien is underlain conformably by the Twin Creek Limestone (Sprinkel, 1982).
-This relationship can northea be observed (in outcrop) in the Mona quadrangle, 15 miles (NE) of nearby areas AMARIC Skinner Peaks guadrangle.
-In normal sequences the Arapien is overlain conformably by the Twist Gulch Formation; however, in the Skinner Peaks quadrangle, the Arapien is most commonly overlain unconformably by the Green River Formation.
+the word units (Stratigraphic) relationships between the Arapien and adjacent (ad this spot rocks units are (complex).
+The base of the formation is not exposed within or $\mathcal{L}$ is contrising w Units used adjacent to the study area; however, data collected from drill-holes to describe contormance intern Arapien in SE Juab County indicate that the Arapien is underlain conformably Shale strata. under by the Twin Creek Limestone (Sprinkel, 1982).
+This relationship can why the term be observed in outcrop in the Mona quadrangle, 15 miles NE of the complex?
+Skinner Peaks quadrangle.
+In normal sequences the Arapien is overlain diapiric contacts conformably by the Twist Gulch Formation however, in the Skinner fmalt contact etc ....
+Peaks quadrangle, the Arapien is most commonly overlain unconformably Forlan by the Green River Formation.
 Locally, it is overlain unconformably by the North Horn Formation or the Goldens Ranch Formation.
-These unconformable relationships are best observed immediately south of Little Salt Creek Canyon and on the Skinner Peaks themselves hampered by poor exposure (Sprinkel, 1982) and the intense deformation of the strata (Sprinkel, 1982; Standlee, 1982); estimates range from 3,000 to 11,000 feet throughout the area of its exposure (Eardley, 1933; Spieker, 1946; Hardy, 1952; Standlee; 1982).
-In this study, an thickness of approximately 440 feet was calculated from an incomplete, undeformed section of Arapien south of Little Salt Creek Canyon.
+These unconformable relationships are best observed immediately south of Little Salt Creek Canyon and on the Skinner Peaks themselves.

+Determination of an accurate thickness for the Arapien has been hampered by poor exposure (Sprinkel, 1982) and the intense deformation of the strata (Sprinkel, 1982; Standlee, 1982); estimates range from 3,000 to 11,000 feet throughout the area of its exposure (Eardley, 1933; Spieker, 1946; Hardy, 1952; Standlee; 1982).
+In this study, a thickness of approximately 440 feet was calculated from an incomplete, undeformed section of Arapien south of Little Salt Creek Canyon.
 Approximately 2,000 feet of Arapien was logged in a test hole in the NW corner of the quadrangle.